vmware/vic/doc/user_doc/vic_app_dev/docker_compose_file_options.md

 <a id="volume"></a>
 ## Volume Configuration Options ##

-NOTE: vSphere Integrated Containers 0.9 does support shared volumes.
+NOTE: vSphere Integrated Containers 0.9 does not support shared volumes.
 You can use these options for containers that do not share volumes.

 | **Option** | **Compose File Reference** | **Supported** |
 | --- | --- | --- |